nroi/flexo/README.md

 # Flexo <img src="flexo_beard.svg" width="50">

-Flexo is a central cache for pacman, the package manager of Arch Linux.
+Flexo is a caching proxy for pacman, the package manager of Arch Linux.

-## ⚠ Important announcement: Changes required in your config file ⚠
-If you have installed Flexo prior to 2020-12-20, please edit your `/etc/flexo/flexo.toml` file and update the value of `mirrors_status_json_endpoint` to `"https://archlinux.org/mirrors/status/json/"`.
-The URL has changed from `https://www.archlinux.org/mirrors/status/json/` to `https://archlinux.org/mirrors/status/json/` (notice the lack of www), so make sure your TOML file includes the new URL.

-**Flexo will crash eventually if you don't update your `/etc/flexo/flexo.toml` file**.

 ## Why should I use it?

-* If you're bothered by slow mirrors: Flexo runs a performance test during startup to make it less likely that you end up with a slow, outdated or unreliable mirror.
-It can also transparently switch from one mirror to another if a mirror turns out to be too slow.
+* If you're bothered by slow mirrors: Instead of manually maintaining a `mirrorlist`, Flexo automatically chooses a low-latency mirror for you and switches to another mirror if the selected mirror turns out to be slow.
-* If you have multiple machines running ArchLinux, and you don't want each machine to download and store the packages: You can just set flexo as your new ArchLinux mirror so that no file needs to be downloaded more than once.
+* If you have multiple machines running ArchLinux, and you don't want each machine to download and store the packages: You can just set flexo as your new ArchLinux mirror so that no file needs to be downloaded more often than once.
-* If you run ArchLinux inside docker, you may be annoyed when packages have to be downloaded and installed on the container even though they have already been downloaded on the host: Just install Flexo on the host and run this command on the docker container:
+* If you run ArchLinux inside Docker, you may be annoyed when packages have to be downloaded and installed on the container even though they have already been downloaded on the host: Just install Flexo on the host and run this command on the Docker container:
     ````
     echo 'Server = http://172.17.0.1:7878/$repo/os/$arch' > /etc/pacman.d/mirrorlist
     ````